Referral and resubmission

 The referral period begins from the date the Report and Notes for Guidance are issued following approval by the Examinations Group and the deadline will be included in the GRAD notification from DCO which is sent with your report and notes for guidance.
 This is the maximum time limit for resubmission and you may resubmit at any point in the referral period, once the amendments have been made and your thesis is ready for resubmission.
 The thesis must be resubmitted for examination to GRAD.
 Your resubmission must not be sent directly to your examiners.

-You are bound by your maximum time limit for resubmission of the thesis (as set out in the GRAD notification).
-It is important that this deadline is adhered to and that you resubmit your thesis on or before your maximum time limit for submission.
-Failure to resubmit your thesis for examination by this deadline may lead to you being required to withdraw from your studies.
 If circumstances arise which may prevent you from resubmitting your thesis by your resubmission deadline you must talk to your Graduate School as soon as possible for advice, otherwise you may seriously compromise your ability to complete your research degree successfully.
 Please see the website for advice on suspensions and extensions.

 You must upload to GRAD, alongside your resubmitted thesis, a summary of how your revised thesis has responded to changes listed by your examiners in the Notes for Guidance.
 This will assist the examiners when considering your resubmitted thesis.
 Sufficient detail, with examples, should be included to clearly show how and where you have responded to the examiners’ concerns.
 Please see our Guidance document for referred PGRs for more detailed information about the resubmission process.